rossnichols/LibSerialize/README.md

     will be called every time an item is about to be serialized.
 If the function returns true, the coroutine will yield.
 The function is passed a "scratch" table into which it can persist state.
+* `writer`: `any` (default nil)
+  * If specified, the object referenced by this field will be checked to see if it implements the [Writer protocol].
+If so, the functions it defines will be used to control how serialized data is written.

-The following deserialization options are supported
+The following deserialization options are supported:
 * `async`: `boolean` (default false)
   * `true`: the API returns a coroutine that performs the deserialization
   * `false`: the API performs the deserialization directly